Bradeskojest/mobis-traffic-prediction-node/Imputor/README.md

 This module is mainly used for development purposes.
 Module pushes historical batch data to [TrafficPrediction module](https://github.com/bkazic/mobis-traffic-prediction-node/tree/master/TrafficPrediction).

-Historical data are not included into this repository.
-Please contact the author if you are interested in historical traffic data.
+**Disclamer:** Historical data are not included into this public repository due to privacy issues.
+Please contact the author if you are interested in using this data for research purposes.

 ### Installation